MatveySDK/source-engine/README.md

 Source code is based on TF2 2018 leak.
 Don't use it for commercial purposes.

 This project is using waf buildsystem.
 If you have waf-related questions look https://waf.io/book
+> This repository is just a spare mirror of the project from @nillerusr, and cloned to use with your developments

 # Features:
 - Android, OSX, FreeBSD, Windows, Linux( glibc, musl ) support